Zeta integrals, Schwartz spaces and local functional equations: Relation to reductive monoids

 Following \cite{Ng14}, we say that $Y$ is \emph{flat} if $\text{ab}$ is a flat morphism with geometrically reduced fibers.
 Flat monoids are systematically studied by Vinberg and Rittatore. \end{definition}

 \begin{example} The variety $\text{Mat}_{n \times n}$ is a normal affine monoid under matrix multiplication.
 Its unit group is $\GL(n)$.
-It is a flat monoid whose abelianization can be identified with $\det: \text{Mat}_{n \times n} \to \Ga$ (eg. by Igusa's criterion \cite[II. \S 4.5]{AG4}).
+It is a flat monoid whose abelianization can be identified with $\det: \text{Mat}_{n \times n} \to \Ga$ (eg.\ by Igusa's criterion \cite[II. \S 4.5]{AG4}).
 This space has been considered in \S\ref{sec:GJ}. \end{example}

-\begin{theorem}[A.\!
-Rittatore] Let $G$ be a split connected reductive $F$-group.
+\begin{theorem}[A.\ Rittatore] Let $G$ be a split connected reductive $F$-group.
 The category of normal affine reductive monoids with unit group $G$ is equivalent to the category of affine spherical embeddings of $G$. \end{theorem} More precisely, the monoid structure of a given spherical embedding $Y$ of $G$ is uniquely determined, since the multiplication must restrict to the group law over the open dense orbit $G$.

-Consequently, such monoids are classified by Luna-Vust theory (Theorem \ref{prop:LV}) applied to the homogeneous $G \times G$-space $G$, at least over the algebraic closure.
+Consequently, such monoids are classified by Luna--Vust theory (Theorem \ref{prop:LV}) applied to the homogeneous $G \times G$-space $G$, at least over the algebraic closure.
 It turns out that their colored cones have full colors, and each color is defined over $F$.

 \begin{corollary}[See {\cite[Theorem 27.12]{Ti11}}] The normal affine reductive monoids $Y$ are classified by colored cones of the form $(\mathcal{C}_Y, \mathcal{D}^B)$. \end{corollary}

 Now revert to the setting in \S\ref{sec:symplectic-case}.
 Recall that the affine variety $X$ carries a right $M_\text{ab}$-action commuting with $G^\Box$.
 Identify $M_\text{ab}$ and $\Gm$ as in Notations \ref{nota:det-Gm}, written as $\bar{m} \leftrightarrow t$.
 Then we can let $\Gm$ act on the left of $X$ via $tx = x \bar{m}^{-1}$.
 Also recall that there is a distinguished point $\vec{0} \in X(F)$.
 This endows $X$ with a conical structure.
 For every $x \in X(F)$ we have